Last updated: June 15, 2026

 What to do if SNAP is delayed, denied, or closed

 If your case is delayed, call and ask what is missing.
-Be specific: ask for the date your application was received, whether an interview is needed, which documents are missing, how to send proof, and the deadline.
-Write down the name of the person you spoke with and the date.
+Ask for the date your application was received, whether an interview is needed, which documents are missing, how to send proof, and the deadline.
+Write down the worker name and date.

 If you get a denial or closure notice, read the reason and appeal deadline.
 You may have hearing rights.
 You may also be able to fix missing documents without a hearing if the office allows it.
 Do not assume a denial means you can never qualify.

-For a step-by-step benefits problem guide, use ASMOM’s benefits denied article.
-If the problem involves housing, work, domestic violence, immigration, custody, or public benefits law, contact legal aid or a trusted local advocate.
+Use our benefit problems guide to organize notices, deadlines, appeal steps, and call notes.
+If the problem involves housing, domestic violence, immigration, custody, or public benefits law, contact legal aid or a trusted local advocate.

 Backup options when SNAP is not enough

-SNAP often helps, but it may not cover every meal.
-Build a backup list before the pantry is empty:
+SNAP can help, but it may not cover every meal.
+Build a backup list before the pantry is empty.
+Ask about food, diapers, rides, utility help, and school programs at the same time because one office may know about several local resources.

-- Ask your child’s school about breakfast, lunch, weekend bags, and summer meals.
+- Ask your child’s school about breakfast, lunch, weekend bags, school pantries, and summer meals.

-- Ask WIC about infant formula, breastfeeding support, and nutrition referrals.
+- Ask WIC about infant formula, breastfeeding support, farmers market checks, and nutrition referrals.

-- Ask Community Action about food, utilities, transportation, and local emergency funds.
+- Ask a Community Action Agency about food, utilities, transportation, and local emergency funds.
+Our Community Action guide can help.

-- If food costs are tied to rent stress, review ASMOM’s housing help guide.
+- If food stress is tied to rent stress, review our housing help guide.

 Phone scripts